A-H-Nguyen/FERB/old_src/README.md

 It will also automatically clone the repositories for the pico-sdk, and pico-extras library, as well as their respective submodules.

 ### Using CMake
-Using CMake is actually pretty easy.
+Using CMake is actually pretty easy imho.

 First, create a `build` directory:
 ```